| Turn off implied options by prefixing it with |

 If one or more extra-linked files have content changes, they will become unlinked when updated (if not using

-Rsync can only detect hard links between files that are inside the transfer set.
+Rsync can only detect hard links between files that are in the transfer set.
 If rsync updates a file that has

 extra hard-link connections to files outside the transfer, that linkage will be broken.